charberg/CSA/documentation/README.txt

 Member Contributions:

 The program was divided into 2 sections which were completed by the 2 members.
-Christopher was in charge of designing and implement all the back end of the program which would include the database, the files needed to create the database, and all php scripts.
-(All files in php folder & data folder) David was in charge of all the front end which included all html, javascript, and java code. (all files in java folder, css folder, and pages folder)
+Christopher was in charge of designing and implementing all the back end of the program which would include the database, the files needed to create the database, and all php scripts.
+(All files in php folder & data folder).
+David was in charge of all the front end which included all html, javascript, and java code.
+(all files in java folder, css folder, and pages folder).

 5.
 Project Folders:
-Main folder:
+CSA folder:
 Hub of project.
 Should hold all sub folders required by program and the index.php file to re-direct to the main page.

 CSS Folder:
 Folder holding all CSS Styles used in the client side HTML pages.